 Students may select remaining coursework according to their interests.
 To add depth to their program, students are encouraged (but not required) to focus their efforts in an area of specialization.
 Students choose specific courses in consultation with their advisor or Director of Graduate Studies.

 Thesis and examinations

 Students with our Applied Economics and Policy Analysis (AEPA) program will complete a thesis, students in the Applied Econometrics and Data Analytics (AEDA) program are not required to complete a thesis.
-Under AEPA, students write a thesis and take a minimum of six thesis units after completing the core courses.
+Under AEPA, students write a thesis and take a six thesis units after completing the core courses.
 With the second option AEDA, students complete the core course requirements, as well as graduate level electives with the permission of the AREC Director of Graduate Studies.

 Students are required to earn a 3.0 (B) grade or better in each of their core courses and a 3.0 (B) average GPA in all graduate coursework.
 Students failing to maintain a 3.0 grade average will be placed on academic probation and possibly dropped from the program.
 If this occurs, the student must petition the Graduate Advisory Committee for permission to re-enter the program.

 AREC 513 Consumption Economics & Price Analysis (3 units)

 AREC 548 Introduction to Statistical Methods in Economics (4 units)

 AREC 559 Advanced Applied Econometrics (4 units) Required for AEDA only